vrnsn/non-profit-blockchain/blockchain-explorer/README.md

-# Running Hyperledger Blockchain Explorer on Amazon Managed Blockchain
+# Running Hyperledger Explorer on Amazon Managed Blockchain

-Hyperledger Blockchain Explorer is an open source browser for viewing activity on the underlying Fabric network.
+Customers want to visualise their Fabric networks on Amazon Managed Blockchain.
+Hyperledger Explorer is an open source browser for viewing activity on the underlying Fabric network.
+It offers a web application that provides a view into the configuration of the Fabric network (channels, chaincodes, peers, orderers, etc.), as well as the activity taking place on the network (transactions, blocks, etc.).
 It can be used with Amazon Managed Blockchain though it requires a few tweaks to get it working.

-Hyperledger Blockchain Explorer consists of a few components:
+Hyperledger Explorer consists of a few components:

 * a database that stores the Fabric network configuration, such as peers, orderers, as well as details of the chaincodes, channels, blocks & transactions
 * a 'sync' component that regularly queries the Fabric network for changes to the config and details of new transactions and blocks
 * a web application the provides a view of the current network state

-We will configure Hyperledger Blockchain Explorer to use an AWS RDS Postgres instance so we can benefit from a managed database service, rather than running Postgres locally.
+We will configure Hyperledger Explorer to use an AWS RDS Postgres instance so we can benefit from a managed database service, rather than running Postgres locally.
 We will run the Explorer sync & web app components on the Fabric client node you cereated in [Part 1](../ngo-fabric/README.md).

 The instructions below are complete.
-You can refer to the instructions in the Blockchain Explorer Git repo for reference, but you do not need to use them.
+You can refer to the instructions in the Hyperledger Explorer Git repo for reference, but you do not need to use them.

 ## Pre-requisites